Arav: Career

 In 2017, Arav appeared as a contestant on the television show Bigg Boss hosted by Kamal Haasan.
 After entering the house on the first day of the show, he survived eviction for hundred days and finished as the first season's winner.
 The success of his appearance on the show, prompted several filmmakers to approach him to play lead roles in their films.
 He first signed a project with director Saravanan, while he also has a film with director Maran, where he portrays a police officer and features opposite actress Samyukta Hornad.
 A further project is the feature-length adaptation of Manikandan's short film – Meendum Oru Punnagai, which is being directed by Sameer Bharat Ram.
 Another film in production is Brain, directed by Vijay Sri.

 Personal life

 Arav married actress Raahei in September 2020.
-They have a son, born in November 2021.
+They have a son, born in November 2021, and a daughter born in October 2023.